liucijus/style/brace.md

-**BAD** contradicts punctuation rules we are used in spoken languages
+**BAD** contradicts punctuation rules we are used to in spoken languages
 ```scala
 val result = call( "param1" , "param2" )
 ```